-Number one, do not leave the scene of the accident and administer first aid to anyone in need to the best of your ability.
+- Number one, do not leave the scene of the accident and if you can do so safely get help or administer first aid to anyone in need to the best of your ability.

-Take the ambulance ride to the local hospital’s emergency room to treat any injuries you may have and to document how much you have been injured.
+- Take the ambulance ride to the local hospital’s emergency room to treat any injuries you may have and to document your injuries.

 There will be forms you must fill out and do so accurately and promptly.

 In the State of Texas, if you are injured in a motor vehicle accident while driving a company vehicle while doing your job, even if you are miles away from your place of employment, you may have been technically injured on the job.

 You may have Texas workers compensation benefits.
 Since Texas is a no-fault state for workers compensation, it is unnecessary to prove fault against the other party to collect benefits.
 If you have comp, your medical bills and care should be covered by comp benefits even if the crash was someone else’s fault.